by Francois Martin Hunter

 But safety that once protected you might now be keeping you small.

-It’s where you start to meet yourself, beneath the niceness, the perfection, the performance.
+It’s the space where you begin to meet yourself again, beneath the niceness, the perfection, the performance.

 You were meant to be whole.